AI Use Cases/Manufacturing

 3

-Step 3: The system automatically flags high-performing campaigns and sequences, recommending budget reallocation in real time - shifting spend away from low-influence channels toward proven converters without requiring manual intervention.
+Step 3: The system automatically flags high-performing campaigns and sequences, recommending budget reallocation in real time - queuing shifts away from low-influence channels toward proven converters for your team's approval.

 4